sktime/sktime/GOVERNANCE.rst

 The technical committee (TC) members are core developers who have additional rights and responsibilities to avoid deadlocks and to ensure the smooth running of the project.
 TC members are expected to participate in strategic planning, and approve changes to the governance model.

 The purpose of the TC is to ensure a smooth progress from the big-picture perspective.
 Changes that impact the full project require a synthetic analysis and a consensus that is both explicit and informed.
-In cases that the core developer community (which includes the TC members) fails to reach a consensus in the required time frame, the TC is the entity to resolve the issue.
+In cases that the core developer community (which includes the TC members) fails to reach a consensus, the TC is the entity to resolve the issue.

-Membership of the TC is by nomination by a core developer.
+Membership of the TC is by nomination by a core developer and a vote by all core developers.
 A nomination will result in discussion which cannot take more than a week and then a vote by the core developers which will stay open for a week.
 TC membership votes are subject to a two-third majority of all cast votes as well as a simple majority approval of all the current TC members.

 TC members who do not actively engage with the TC duties are expected to resign.